wp-plugins/5mincom-video-suggestions/readme.txt

 == Installation ==

+The AOL On Network Video Plugin is only available to Editors and Publishers who have locally installed WordPress.

 = To install The AOL On Network Video Plugin: =

 1. Log in to your WordPress account.